 Selecting the right bed and bedframes should go hand in hand.
 When selecting a bed, comfort should always be the first consideration, be it a trundle bed, toddler bed, sofa bed etc.

-- Regular periodic cleaning of your bed frame always suggested, especially if you have allergies.
+- Regular periodic cleaning of your bed frame is always suggested, especially if you have allergies.

 - Be aware of the different chemicals you use to clean your bedframe.
 Harsh chemicals aren’t recommended for wooded bedframes.